salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

 You rolled a 5.
 Nice Job!
 ```

-Notice that I needed two calls for **`fprint`**: one for inside the LOOP to report the current value of *die*, prior to changing its value, and one outside of the LOOP to report the final value of the die.
+Notice that I needed two calls for **`fprintf`**: one for inside the LOOP to report the current value of *die*, prior to changing its value, and one outside of the LOOP to report the final value of the die.

 If you run this code in MATLAB, you will very likely get a different output.
 Try it now!